k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/04_LU_Enhancements_lookup-translations_flow.md

 #### ![](/academy/Training_Level_1/05_LU_Enhancements/images/Exercise.png)

 **Exercise 2 - Translations**

-Associate a unique geo-location code to the address table to build a heat map of the customer's location.
+Associate a unique geo-location code to the Address table to build a heat map of the customer's location.

             Step 1:
             Using the GeoLocUSCities0620 CSV file provided with this course, create a new translation called